Central Sterile Processing and Distribution

 More information:

-• Students will be REQUIRED to purchase a student ID badge for $5.
+• Students will be REQUIRED to buy a student ID badge for $5.

-• Students will need to bring in cash, check or card to the cashier’s office on each campus.
+• Students will need to bring in cash, a check, or a card to the cashier’s office on each campus.

-NOTE: The evening class students MUST come to a campus (Greensboro or Jamestown) during the day as the cashiers all close at 5 p.m..
+NOTE: The evening class students MUST come to either the Greensboro or Jamestown campus during the day.
+The cashiers' offices close at 5 p.m.

 VACCINATIONS

 Students are REQUIRED to bring in the following documentation of information and vaccinations.
-These are MANDATORY and there are NO EXCEPTIONS.
+These are MANDATORY, NO EXCEPTIONS.

-There are 2 DEADLINES you MUST adhere to:
+There are two DEADLINES you MUST adhere to:

-FIRST DEADLINE - The following are due no later than the 9th day of class:
+FIRST DEADLINE – The following are due no later than the ninth day of class:

 • COVID Vaccine – (Bivalent or 2-dose)